 Exploring the Path of Least Resistance Lessons in Home Education

-As I listened to my son-in-law teaching the grandchildren about electricity, I remembered what my electrical engineer father taught me about the path of least resistance and real life.
-He loved anything having to do with electricity.
-Yes, I really, really, really wanted to shout out the answers to the grandchildren’s homeschool science questions, but I resisted–and it wasn’t the path of least resistance for me.
+As I listened to my son-in-law teaching the science of electricity to my grandchildren, I remembered what my electrical engineer father taught me about the path of least resistance and real life.
+He loved everything having to do with electricity.
+Yes, I wanted to shout out the answers to the grandchildren’s homeschool science questions, but I resisted–it wasn’t the path of least resistance for me.

-As I understand it, given a choice electricity will flow in the path of least resistance.
-Daddy told me that people did the same thing—choosing the easiest path.
-It isn’t always the best life choice either.
-The right and best path isn’t always the easiest way to go. #LifeLesson
+Back to my father and his love of electricity: as I understand it when given a choice, the electrical current will flow in the path of least resistance.
+Daddy said people do the same thing—choose the easiest path.
+It isn’t always the best life choice, either.
+The right path isn’t necessarily the fastest one. #LifeLesson

 Knowing that your child will probably choose the path of least resistance can be a teaching tool for you.
 I will give you several examples of how to use this tool in teaching homeschool math.